Marital & Family Therapy

 Maximum Program Length: 5 Years

-*Cohort Term/Year Students Entered Program# of Students in ProgramAdvertised Graduation Rate (%) *Maximum Graduation Rate (%) **Job Placement Rate (%) ***BBS Exam Pass Rate (%)
+*Cohort Term/Year Students Entered Program# of Students in ProgramAdvertised Graduation Rate (%) *Job Placement Rate (%) **BBS Exam Pass Rate (%) ***

-*Advertised Graduation Rate: The percentage of students based on the cohort term/year entered, graduated from the MFT Program within three (3) years; advertised the length of completion.
+*Advertised Graduation Rate: The percentage of students based on the cohort term/year entered who graduated from the MFT Program within three (3) years (advertised length of completion).

 ***Job Placement Rate: The percentage of graduates based on the cohort term/year entered who reported employment within three (3) years of graduation, utilizing skills learned in the MFT Program.